FRUSTRATED WITH GLUTEN-FREE, SUGAR-FREE AND DAIRY-FREE? BUT WANT TO BE LEANER?

 Sounds easy to simply replace all those Omega-3 fats with the Omega-6 fats?
 Right?
 Coconut oil, extra-virgin olive oil, avocado oil, ghee and pasteurized butter.
 Not so fast.

 Unfortunately, canola oil is a problem.
-While marketed as healthy, it turns out not to be.
-Even when it’s organic.
-And it sneaks into everything–especially packaged frozen foods.
+While marketed as healthy, it turns out not to be (even when it’s organic).
+Be aware, it sneaks into everything–especially packaged frozen foods.
 Soybean oil is also a common ingredient in just about every salad dressing around yet it’s been linked to hormone disruption and breast cancer; can block the absorption of minerals such as calcium, magnesium, zinc and iron; and has been linked to thyroid disease.

-Still jonesing for some packaged foods that have the all-clear as far as good fats are concerned?
+Still looking for some packaged foods that have the all-clear as far as good fats are concerned?
 Here are some of our favorites:

 Primal Kitchen – everything from salad dressings to ketchup, mustard and mayonnaise to bars, all without yucky vegetable oils.
 Just good ol’ avocado oil – which they make too.